Sega Hard Girls: Anime

 An anime adaptation titled Hi-sCoool!
 SeHa Girls, which was produced by TMS Entertainment using the MikuMikuDance animation software and directed by Sōta Sugawara, aired in Japan between October 8 and December 24, 2014 on Animax and was simulcast by Crunchyroll.
 An additional OVA was released as part of the DVD box set on November 3, 2016.
+The Japanese DVDs included download codes for the show's character models for use in MikuMikuDance.
 Sugawara also co-wrote the anime's screenplay with Masayuki Kibe.
-The CG character designs used in the anime were co-designed by Sugawara and Kio, who based the designs on Kei's original concepts.
+The CG character designs used in the anime were co-designed by Sugawara and Kio, who based the designs on Kei Garō's original concepts.
 Shigeyuki Watanabe handled the CG direction.
 The opening theme is "Sehagaga Ganbacchau!!" (セハガガがんばっちゃう!!) sung by Dreamcast (Mao Ichimichi), Sega Saturn (Minami Takahashi) and Mega Drive (Shiori Izawa).
 The ending theme is "Wakai Chikara (Sega Hard Girls Mix)" (若い力-SEGA HARD GIRLS MIX-), based on the Sega company song "Wakai Chikara", sung by SC-3000 (Mai Aizawa), SG-1000 (Yū Serizawa), SG-1000 II (Naomi Ōzora), Game Gear (Minami Tanaka) and Robo Pitcher (Haruna Momono).
-The anime has been licensed in North America by Discotek Media, and was released via a Blu-ray and DVD combo pack on May 30, 2017; the OVA is not included in the North American release.
+The anime was licensed in North America by Discotek Media, and was released via a Blu-ray and DVD combo pack on May 30, 2017; the OVA is not included in the North American release.